ArGEnT: Arbitrary Geometry-encoded Transformer for Operator Learning: Results and Discussion

 \subsection{Redox Flow Battery}

-Redox flow batteries (RFBs) are rechargeable electrochemical energy storage systems in which energy is stored in liquid electrolytes containing dissolved redox-active species, which are stored in separate tanks and are circulated through an electrochemical cell to generate electricity.
-Electrolyte flow through the porous electrodes plays a critical role in RFB operation, as it directly affects mass transport, charge transfer, and the overall electrochemical performance of the cell.
-In this study, we consider a simplified 2D model of an RFB to generate high--fidelity simulations data for testing ArGEnT.
-The 2D RFB model focuses on negative half-cell and employs an organic redox species, DHPS~\cite{hollas2018biomimetic,zeng2022characterization}, as the electrochemically active material.
+Redox flow batteries (RFBs) are rechargeable electrochemical energy-storage systems in which energy is stored in liquid electrolytes containing dissolved redox-active species that are circulated through an electrochemical cell.
+Electrolyte flow through the porous electrodes plays a critical role in RFB operation because it directly affects mass transport, charge transfer, and overall electrochemical performance.
+In this study, we consider a simplified two-dimensional RFB model to generate high-fidelity simulation data for testing ArGEnT.
+The model focuses on the negative half-cell and employs an organic redox species, DHPS~\cite{hollas2018biomimetic,zeng2022characterization}, as the electrochemically active material.
 The geometry setup is illustrated in Fig. \ref{Fig_Rods_setup}(a).
-The negative cell consists of a rectangular flow channel with a width of 100 $\mu\mathrm{m}$ and a height of 120 $\mu\mathrm{m}$.
-Inside the cell, there are several cylindrical rods that represent the solid phase of the distributed porous electrodes.
-The rods have a fixed diameter of 14 $\mu\mathrm{m}$, and their number and positions are varied on case by case basis.
-The electrolyte is pumped into the channel at a specified inlet velocity of 5 mm/s.
-A parametrized perturbation is added to the inlet velocity profile, which is defined as follows:
+The negative cell consists of a rectangular flow channel with width 100 $\mu\mathrm{m}$ and height 120 $\mu\mathrm{m}$.
+Several cylindrical rods inside the cell represent the solid phase of the distributed porous electrodes.
+The rods have a fixed diameter of 14 $\mu\mathrm{m}$, while their number and positions vary from case to case.
+The electrolyte is pumped into the channel at a nominal inlet velocity of 5 mm/s.
+A parameterized perturbation is added to the inlet profile, defined as follows:

 where $\bar{v}=5$ mm/s is the mean inlet velocity, $\{A_1, A_2, \phi_1, \phi_2, \lambda_1, \lambda_2\}$ are random parameters controlling the inlet velocity perturbation.
 The electrochemical reactions will take place at the surface of the rods, consuming the reactant species and generating electric current.
 The problem is simulated using COMSOL\textsuperscript{\textregistered} that solves the coupled physics comprising fluid flow, species transport, charge transport, and interfacial electrochemical kinetics, as described in \ref{sec_RFB_model}.
 The resulting velocity ($u$, $v$), pressure ($p$), electric potential ($\phi_e^-$), overpotential ($\eta^-$), and species concentration ($c_R$) fields provide the high-fidelity solutions used to train the models and assess their predictive performance.